AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/staged-catalog.md

 ## Objective {#objective}

 This document helps you understand how to manage product catalog experience based on staged product data and AEM Launches.
-Many times, authors have to prepare in parallel an upcoming product launch (e.g. a new apparel collection).
+Many times, authors have to prepare in parallel an upcoming product launch (such as a new apparel collection).
 This requires access to staged product data (= not live yet) and the ability to prepare the content.
 This new content will go live with the product launch.

     >[!NOTE]
     >